-But why are packaging costs rising?
+But why, specifically, are packaging costs going up?
 And are there any ways you can either overcome or mitigate these increases?

-Fortunately, there are a number of ways that you can deal with these increases, although having an understanding of just why this is happening first can help when coming up with a strategy that works for your business.
+Fortunately, there are several approaches that your business can employ.
+However, understanding exactly why this is happening can help considerably when developing a strategy that works for your business.

-This guide aims to highlight the 7 reasons packaging costs are rising – and how you can beat the increases.
+This guide highlights the 12 key reasons packaging costs are rising – and how you can beat the increases.

 Inflationary pressures across all industries

-Before we start, however, it is worth noting that it is not only the packaging industry facing the challenge of rising inflation.
+Before starting, however, it is worth touching on the fact that it is not only the packaging industry facing the challenge of rising prices.

 Are price increases worth fighting?

-So the question many are asking is whether the price rises are inevitable and unavoidable, or whether there is any way they can be overcome?
+The question many are now asking is whether the price rises are inevitable (and unavoidable) or whether there is any way businesses can overcome them.

-Fortunately the answer – at least when considering corrugated packaging – is that there are a number of ways that cost increases can mitigated.
+Fortunately, the answer – at least when considering corrugated packaging – is several ways you can mitigate cost increases.

-By making your packaging work harder, ensuring it is the optimum specification and by taking advantages of applicable added value services, it is possible for you to maintain or even reduce overall costs.
+You can maintain or even reduce overall costs by making your packaging work harder, ensuring it is the optimum specification, and taking advantage of applicable added value services.

-However, before doing so, it is important to understand the reasons the average cost of packaging is rising, and the specific ways these can potentially be countered.
+However, before doing so, it is essential to understand why the average cost of packaging is rising and the specific ways you can potentially counter this.

-The list below covers a number of points that relate more widely to the overall state of the UK economy, plus some that are more specific to just the packaging market.
+This list covers several points that relate more widely to the overall state of the UK economy, plus some that are more specific to just the packaging market.

-There are also some points that, whilst not directly affecting inflation, are almost certainly seeing a knock-on effect from other areas, and will be contributing to the cost of your packaging
+There are also some points that, whilst not directly affecting inflation in this sector, are almost certainly having a knock-on effect from other areas.
+As such, they are likely contributing to the cost of your packaging.

-As such, at least a few (and probably more) of the following seven factors are leading to your packaging costs increasing:
+Taking a holistic view, at least a few (and probably more) of the following 12 factors are leading to your packaging costs increasing: